 The ArtsLiteracy’s lab school in Mexico, Habla: The Center for Language and Culture, pilots ways to fuse language learning with the arts in a community-based setting.
 Other ArtsLiteracy sites are located in Portland, Maine; St. Paul, Minnesota; and Providence, RI.

 In 2005, The ArtsLiteracy Project was invited to the White House to receive the prestigious Coming Up Taller Award from the President’s Committee on the Arts and the Humanities for “extraordinary work in making a remarkable difference to youth.”
 In addition the Arts Education Partnership (AEP) identified the ArtsLiteracy Project as one of the ten highest quality arts education organizations in the United States.

-Kurt Wootton is the co-founder of the ArtsLiteracy Project in the Education Department at Brown University.
+Kurt Wootton is the co-founder of the ArtsLiteracy Project.
 As the ArtsLiteracy’s Project co-director, his work in urban schools with diverse populations led him to work in different countries in Latin America, particularly Brazil and Mexico.
 He is also the co-director of Habla, ArtsLiteracy’s lab school in Merida, Mexico.
 With a specialty in creative literacy pedagogies, teacher professional development, and organizational change, Wootton works with teachers and administrators helping to design schools and organizations that are creative, meaningful, and welcoming places.